Tencent/Hippy/README.md

    > `npm run build`: Build each front-end sdk package.

 2. Choose a demo to build with `npm run buildexample [hippy-react-demo|hippy-vue-demo]` at root directory.

+3. Install CocoaPods with `brew install cocoapods` and configure CocoaPods dependencies with `pod install` at `driver/js/examples/ios-demo` directory.

-3. Start the Xcode and build the iOS app with `open driver/js/examples/ios-demo/HippyDemo.xcodeproj`.
+4. Start the Xcode and build the iOS app with `open driver/js/examples/ios-demo/HippyDemo.xcworkspace`.

 > If `Step 2` throw error, you can `cd` to `driver/js/examples` hippy-react-demo or hippy-vue-demo, and run `npm install --legacy-peer-deps` to install demo dependencies first.
 >